jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-I will make the expected value in the test to make it pass
+I make the expected value in the test to make it pass

 .. code-block:: python